eprev/locationchanger/README.md

 * `0` - disable notifications
 * `1` - enable notifications whenever the Location is changed
-* `2` - enable notidications whenever a Wi-Fi network is joined, regardless of if the Location was changed
+* `2` - enable notifications whenever a Wi-Fi network is joined, regardless of if the Location was changed

 ## Troubleshooting

 Logging information is written to `${HOME}/Library/Logs/LocationChanger.log` by default.
-This can be adjusted by editing the `LOGFILE` variable in the script prior to installation.
+This can be adjusted by editing the `LOGFILE` variable (on Line 21) in the script prior to installation.
 Inspecting this log can be helpful when troubleshooting issues.

 ```bash
 tail -f ~/Library/Logs/LocationChanger.log